gavinmorrisseau/aijukebox.net/README.md

 6. ```python app.py```
 7. Server should start on port 5001
 8. Open webpage in browser (Usually http://127.0.0.1:5001)
+9. Upon search, you may be required to log into Spotify and copy the localhost URL into console.
-9. Find (and soon listen) to new music!
+10. Find (and soon listen) to new music!
-10. (Optional) Help out the project by contributing to the repository :^)
+11. (Optional) Help out the project by contributing to the repository :^)

 # To-Do
 - Move to asynchronous request model